 Youth who are bullies quite often know what they are doing.
 Young youth bullies may not fully comprehend why they are behaving the way they are towards others though.

 One who bullies does it for a variety of reasons; self-esteem, power, potential mental health issue(s) – not diagnosed or possibly diagnosed, anger issues, and lack of support or too much support/encouragement from fellow students and friends.
 One can find all this information on various government websites and sites that focus specifically on bullying.

-Parents, youth, educational staff, community members/adults need to learn the signs and step in way sooner than they do currently.
+Parents, youth, educational staff, community members/adults need to learn the signs.
 To me it is all about awareness, learning the signs, the symptoms, and referral(s) to proper support.
 It also means parents and educational staff need to arm themselves with information, attend workshops and training sessions, and be on the look out for bullying behavior in youth-all ages.